Exasperated executives back May's Brexit, decry political psychodrama

 “There’s a huge amount of personal recognition for what she’s managed to achieve, what’s she’s been through and the fact she’s still upbeat - that always gets respect from business people,” said Adam Green, Chief Risk Officer at Equiniti, a financial services firm.

-One attendee was booed when he criticized May’s approach in a question to her after the speech.
+One attendee was booed when he criticised May’s approach in a question to her after the speech.

 Eurosceptics in May’s Conservative Party have been submitting letters calling for a vote of no confidence in their leader, saying the exit deal she has tentatively agreed leaves Britain tied to the EU indefinitely and betrays a 2016 referendum vote to quit the bloc.